emmett-framework/emmett/docs/dal.md

 As you noticed, the fields defined for the table are available for queries as attributes, and calling *db* with a query as argument provides you a set on which you can do operations like the `select()`.

-In the next chapters, we will inspect how to define models, which are all the available options, and how to use weppy ORM in order to make operations on the database.
+In the next chapters, we will inspect how to define models, what are all the available options, and how to use weppy ORM in order to make operations on the database.